Information for Funders

 Other programs

-Crossroads for 18-35 year olds; a 4-day program, created and facilitated by young adults, focusing on creating meaningful connections with self, other's and the environment.
+Crossroads, a gender inclusive 4-day program for 18-35 year olds; created and facilitated by young adults, focusing on creating meaningful connections with self, other's and the environment.
 This is achieved through people connection, nature connection, games and creative arts.

 Wilderness Solo; a 7-day outdoor program for ages 18+, fostering personal development through a week based in the wilderness.

-We now run an all inculsive, mixed gender Marking Life's Stages weekend program for adults, celebrating the current life stage each individual is in and marking their transition to the next stage.
+We now run an all inclusive, mixed gender Marking Life's Stages weekend program for adults, celebrating the current life stage each individual is in and marking their transition to the next stage.

 Our work has expanded to include further leadership development opportunities that meet the needs and dynamics of other age groups and life stage transitions beyond adolescence.
 These programmes assist young people, families and our community in their social, creative and community orientated pursuits.